tbrowder/PDF-NameTags/README.md

 **PDF::NameTags** is a work in progress (WIP), but it **can** be used to create name tags.
 See the '/examples/GBUMC' directory for all the pieces needed for creating a set of two-sided name tags for a local church.

 They can be modified as needed to suit your situation.

+TODO:

-A more generic example will be created following it, but without the elaborate overlay or the awkward name listing format used for GBUMC (first middle last).
+A more generic example will be created following the GBUMC example, but without the elaborate overlay or the awkward name listing format used for GBUMC (first middle last).

-The generic method will require only:
+The generic method should require only:

 1. A text file with each line consisting of a list of the name of one person: LAST FIRST.
-If a person goes by two familiar names such as 'Mary Ann', then you can put both names following the LAST name, for example: 'Brown Mary Ann'.
+If a person goes by two familiar names such as 'Mary Ann', then you will put both names following the LAST name, for example: 'Brown Mary Ann'.
 Names may be space or comma delimited (or both).

 2. A job entry text file with entries describing various features required such as media format (Letter or A4); width and length of the total badge area; and upper border color, content, and dimensions.

+Any prospective user is encouraged to file appropriate issues concerning the future of this module.

 AUTHOR
 ======